 According to the Massachusetts Department of Elementary and Secondary Education's Time and Learning requirements, enrolled high school students MUST be scheduled to receive a minimum of 990 hours of structured learning time in a minimum of 180 student school days.
-Time not counting toward the 990 hours of structured learning includes time spent in homeroom, passing between classes, recess, lunch, breakfast, time in non-directed study, receiving school services, and optional school programs.
-For seniors at MHS, meeting the Time and Learning requirements may mean taking courses that exceed minimum graduation requirements as set forth in Policy IKF from the MPS Policy Manual.
+Time not counting toward the 990 hours of structured learning includes time spent in homeroom, passing between classes, at recess, at lunch, at breakfast, as well as time in non-directed study, receiving school services, and in optional school programs.
+For seniors at MHS, meeting the Time and Learning requirements may mean taking courses that exceed minimum graduation requirements as set forth in MPS Policy IKF.